gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 shell script.
 This is the shell script that is copied to the remote user and run as is.
 The only dependency required is a working compiler.
-The script first sets up some variables to reuse, removes previous temporary files which could have been left from failure runs, and starts to install both the Nimrod compiler and babel.
+The script first sets up some variables to reuse, removes previous temporary files which could have been left from failure runs, and starts to install both the Nim compiler and babel.
 Quite boring, but necessary.

 By the very end of the script, `on line 58